 Other top legal online sportsbooks use offer bettors big risk-free bets up to $1,000 at sign up.
-Typically, such sportsbooks will match a user’s first bet up to a certain amount and refund losing wagers in the form of site credit.
-Some sites require a rather high play-through requirement, meaning the site credit must risked (possibly multiple times) in order to make a withdraw.
+Though typically, such sportsbooks will match a user’s first bet up to a certain amount and refund losing wagers in the form of site credit.
+Some sites require a rather high play-through requirement, meaning the site credit must be risked (possibly multiple times) in order to make a withdraw.
 While some sites will simply release the credit all at once, others will release smaller amounts for the user to play over multiple bets.

 Risk-free bets aren’t limited to just new users as many sportsbooks will offer risk-free plays as an incentive for users to make a certain number of wagers or place bets on specific sporting events.

 Almost every prominent legal online sports betting site offers odds boosts, but Barstool Sportsbook took a page out of FOX Bet’s playbook and uses its various personalities to brand special offers.

 FOX Bet used the likes of Colin Cowherd, Charissa Thompson, and Cousin Sal to brand various promotional payouts throughout this past football season.
 Barstool leverages personalities like David Portnoy, Big Cat, PFT Commenter, and Marty Mush.

 Even the best and most seasoned bettors are susceptible to bad beats—blown leads, bad calls, and fluke plays have spoiled plenty of seemingly sure things over the years.
 That’s why several sportsbooks offer various types of bet insurance.

 Some books will offer site credit for parlays with one losing leg, while others will wipe away late-game losses.
-Bet insurance not only takes some of the risk away from a potential wager, it’s also good PR.
+Bet insurance not only takes some of the risk away from a potential wager, but it’s also good PR.